mrkhutter/northpasser/README.md

 the gem and real API responses.

 Use `rake spec` to run the tests.
-The tests don't make external requests but rather use VCR for stubbed responses.
+The tests don't make external requests but rather use WebMock to mock Northpass API calls.
+This allows you to run and develop directly against the Northpass API without needing a valid Northpass API token.
 If you want to play with the tests and get real API responses (perhaps to extend the suite or for a new feature) then you'll need to have an API token in the env as described above.

 The current test suite is far from exhaustive and could do with some love.

-**NB: If you have implemented a feature that requires a new cassette, make sure you change the uri referenced by the cassette you added to remove the API token if you have updated the environment to use your token.
-Otherwise your API token will be in publically visible from the code in this repo.**

 ## Contributing